MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

 fbPic: fbPic253.png
 description: >-
   This morning, let's enjoy the comeback of sunnier days while listening to Cut Off Your Hands' kaleidoscopic selection.
-So open your windows, put on your sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
-All Sundays do not have to lazy.
+Open your windows, put on your sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
+All Sundays do not have to be lazy.
 ---
 <p id="introduction">This morning, let's enjoy the comeback of sunnier days while listening to [Cut Off Your Hands](https://www.facebook.com/cutoffyourhands/ "Facebook")’ kaleidoscopic selection.
 Cut Off Your Hands' dreamy yet energetic tracks combine cheerful indie rock with post punk influences, always feeling very sincere.
 Open your windows, put on your sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
 All Sundays do not have to be lazy.</p>